Asparagus Soup

-Rich and creamy Asparagus Parmesan Soup on the table in 30 minutes – made with whole asparagus spears, shredded parmesan, and a hint of lemon!
+Rich and creamy Asparagus Soup on the table in 30 minutes – made with whole asparagus spears, shredded parmesan, and a hint of lemon!

 For more delicious soup recipes, head on over to my posts for Slow Cooker Tomato Basil Parmesan Tortellini Soup, Easy Creamy Potato Soup, Split Pea Soup, and Creamy Butternut Squash Soup.